mikavilpas/yazi.nvim/README.md

 - feat: can optionally open yazi instead of netrw for directories
 - feat: health check for yazi
 - feat: files that are renamed, moved, deleted, or trashed in yazi are kept in sync with open buffers (this requires a version of yazi that includes [this](https://github.com/sxyazi/yazi/pull/880) change from 2024-04-06)
-- feat: allow customizing the method of opening the selected file in neovim
+- feat: allow customizing the method of opening the selected file in Neovim
 - feat: can send multiple opened files to the quickfix list
 - feat: can open a file in a vertical split
 - feat: can open a file in a horizontal split